SuperEvilMegacorp/vainglory-assets/source/includes/_responses.md

 A logical collection of resources will always be represented as an array, even if it only contains one item or is empty.

+## Rate Limits
+Be nice.
+If you're sending too many requests too quickly, we'll send back a `429` error code (server unavailable).

+We're still working on deciding what limits will actually be in place when we go live.
+Let us know what you'd like to build and we'll plan accordingly.